emberjs/rfcs/text/0617-rfc-stages.md

 Ember's RFC process can be used for process and work plans that are not about code.
 Some examples include Roadmap RFCs, this RFC itself, and changes to learning resources.
-When such an RFC is a candidate for Release, the work should be shipped as described, and the result should presented to the team with the intent of gathering feedback about whether anything is missing.
+When such an RFC is a candidate for Released, the work should be shipped as described, and the result should presented to the team with the intent of gathering feedback about whether anything is missing.
 If there is agreement that the work is complete, the RFC may be marked "Released" and a date is provided instead of a version.